Frequently Asked Questions

 Beware!
 If your bank imposes costs for the wire transfer or the credit payment, you must cover these costs.
 Lene Kottal covers any costs imposed by her bank for receiving the payment.

-When can I expect that the project is completed?
+When is the project completed?

 The Project and the Report